Chōmiryō – A journey through Japan's seasonings (調味料)

 Gluten-free & vegetarianism in Japanese cuisine

 Have you ever been to a Japanese restaurant and wondered what to eat if you are vegetarian or vegan?
-Many menus in real Japanese restaurants just seem to [...]
+Many menus in authentic Japanese restaurants do not appear to be vegetarian or vegan-friendly...
+Even dashi, the ubiquitous soup stock in Japanese cuisine, is usually a combination of kombu (seaweed) and katsuobushi [...]

 Dashi & miso soup - indispensable ingredients of Japanese cuisine

-Watch the video on the subject now!
-The Japanese miso soup, which is also always found on the menu of sushi restaurants as "Misoshiru", is made by combining miso with a unique [...]
+Watch the video on this topic now!
+Japanese miso soup, also known as „misoshiru,“ is always on the menu at sushi restaurants and is made by combining miso with a unique Japanese soup stock called dashi.
+The production of dashi—and thus also of authentic miso soup—is closely linked to the geography of Japan […]

 Mayonnaise in Japanese cuisine

-Japan - who in Germany doesn't commonly think of sushi, healthy food, long life, the finest ingredients and perhaps soy sauce and miso paste?
-Some will be surprised to learn that Japan [...]
+Japan – who in Germany doesn't immediately think of sushi, healthy food, longevity, the finest ingredients, and perhaps soy sauce and miso paste?
+It may come as a surprise to some that Japan is a country that is now virtually inconceivable without mayonnaise!
+The fact is: without mayonnaise, okonomiyaki (お好み焼き), yakisoba (焼きそば), takoyaki (たこ焼き), katsu-sando (カツサンド), onigiri […]

 Restaurant types in Japan - (much) more than sushi!

-Japanese cuisine - who doesn't think of sushi?
-But in fact there is much more.
-As a traveler, it's easy to get overwhelmed in Japan: What exactly do the restaurants offer? [...]
+Japanese cuisine – who doesn't think of sushi?
+But there is actually much more to it than that.
+As a traveler in Japan, it's easy to feel overwhelmed: What exactly do the restaurants offer?
+What types of restaurants are there, and who serves what exactly?
+Often, the name of the restaurant indicates what kind of food it serves.
+You […]

 Sashimi in Munich